 - Price: Though it may seem that the dental floss is way cheaper than a water flosser, one should also keep quality in mind when making a choice.
 A dental floss may be the winner when it comes to price in the short term.
 When you think of the long-term, a water flosser is a sensible investment as it will last much longer and it offers better quality too.

 - Ease of use: A water flosser is easy to use than dental floss.
 Learning to use dental floss will require some time and practice.
 Once you are proficient it is simple to use.
 You must also remember to use the dental floss carefully during your initial attempts as you may hurt your gums or fingers.

-- Time required: Using dental floss may be quick or time consuming and this depends on your level of skill in using it.
+- The time required: Using dental floss may be quick or time-consuming and this depends on your level of skill in using it.
 A water flosser is quicker to use.

 - Amount of pain: A water flosser may feel painful or gentle depending on its pressure setting.
 Dental floss may cause pain or bleeding of gums.
 This could happen due to using the wrong kind of floss or if you have sensitive gums.

 - Effectiveness: While both the methods are very effective, some studies have shown that using a water flosser is more effective at removing plaque and reducing gingivitis.
 Dental floss is a better option for spot cleaning while you can choose a water flosser for better overall cleaning.
 And if you still can’t decide which one is more effective, you can use both.

 We hope that this information helps you in choosing the best option for you.